 condemnation and still you do not understand

 the reason.
-You might redirect the thunder
+You might direct the thunder back

 to outer space.
 The demeaning shapes

-of his words whip through your mind
+of his words whip through your brain

-like lightning splits a tree apart, leaving
+like lightening splits apart a tree, leaving

 with a sharp hatchet.
 No one else would know